...turning satisfaction measurement into

 • Impact on loyalty and advocacy

-• Satisfaction tracking programmes - focussed on individual banking processes such as:
+• Satisfaction tracking programmes - focused on individual banking processes such as:

 • Application processes for home loans and credit cards